 Dropsie College for Hebrew and Cognate Learning Collections

-The Library at the Katz CAJS is the permanent home of the extant library collection of the Dropsie College for Hebrew and Cognate Learning.
+The Library at the Katz Center for Advanced Judaic Studies is the permanent home of the extant library collection of the Dropsie College for Hebrew and Cognate Learning.
 Dropsie College was founded in Philadelphia in 1907 under Jewish auspices.
 It was established on democratic principles of open admission without regard to “creed, color or sex,” or even financial ability since originally no tuition was charged.

 Collection Overview

-The Dropsie College collection holds approximately 180,000 volumes, including twenty Hebrew incunabula and over 8,000 rare printed works in Hebrew, English, German, Yiddish, Arabic, Latin and Ladino.
+The Dropsie College collection holds approximately 180,000 volumes, including 20 Hebrew incunabula and over 8,000 rare printed works in Hebrew, English, German, Yiddish, Arabic, Latin, and Ladino.
 The rare Hebrew editions offer specimens from a variety of Hebrew printing houses around the world; particularly strong are holdings of early modern rare books printed on the Italian peninsula.
-The special collections of non-print materials include 451 codices written in eleven different alphabets as well as in twenty-four different languages and dialects as varied as Armenian, Hebrew, Judeo-Arabic, Syriac, Yiddish and Telugu.
-The Library has a relatively small but significant collection of 565 fragments of medieval writings from the Cairo Genizah (a kind of archive of sacred and secular Jewish docu- ments), dating from the tenth century CE to the rise of printing.
+The special collections of non-print materials include 451 codices written in 11 different alphabets as well as in 24 different languages and dialects as varied as Armenian, Hebrew, Judeo-Arabic, Syriac, Yiddish and Telugu.
+The Library has a relatively small but significant collection of 565 fragments of medieval writings from the Cairo Genizah (a kind of archive of sacred and secular Jewish documents), dating from the tenth century CE to the rise of printing.
 There are also 102 fragments in Coptic and Demotic written on papyrus, dating from the earliest centuries of the common era.

-Among the Library’s archives and manuscript collections are the institutional records of Dropsie College and the personal papers of over fifty nineteenth and twentieth-century American Jewish lay leaders, ministers and scholars.
+Among the Library’s archives and manuscript collections are the institutional records of Dropsie College and the personal papers of over 50 19th and 20th-century American Jewish lay leaders, ministers, and scholars.
 Most noteworthy are the papers of Isaac Leeser, Sabato Morais, Charles and Mary M. Cohen, Mayer Sulzberger, Cyrus Adler, Abraham Neuman, Ben Zion Goldberg, and Moses Aaron Dropsie.

 Contact